top of page

 STEM with young man holding his hands.jpg

-Young children are full of curiosity so it's the perfect time to introduce them to science, technology, engineering and math (STEM) concepts.
+Young children are naturally curious, making it the perfect time to introduce them to science, technology, engineering, and math (STEM) concepts.

 Photo of colorful drawing_ Spanish word SCHOOL, school building and happy children.
 First

-We are proud to offer Spanish instruction.
-Early language instruction is one of the best ways for children to become bilingual – a privilege that has shown to have life-long benefits.
-At Strong Foundations Academy we take advantage of the critical time in early development when acquiring language skills comes naturally and easily.
-A child’s capacity to pronounce unfamiliar, foreign sounds and to absorb new grammar rules is highly enhanced prior to age six.
+We are proud to offer Spanish instruction at Strong Foundations Academy.
+Early language learning is one of the best ways for children to become bilingual, a skill that provides lifelong benefits.
+We take advantage of the critical period in early development when acquiring language skills comes naturally and easily.
+A child’s ability to pronounce unfamiliar sounds and absorb new grammar rules is greatly enhanced before the age of six.

 Child hand with brushes drawing on white paper yellow sun.
 Child drawing top view..jpg